MrPekar98/Thetis-Progressive-Indexing-Benchmark/README.md

 ```

 ### Setting Up Starmie
-Starmie is an approach for semantic data discovery based on learned column representations.
+<a href="https://github.com/megagonlabs/starmie">Starmie</> is an approach for semantic data discovery based on learned column representations.
 Clone the repository and build the Docker image:

 ```bash